Table of Contents

-As my Momma Used to Say – Watch Your Tone Young Man
+As My Momma Used To Say – Watch Your Tone Young Man

-Don’t Keep Checking Your Watch – Smart Watches Can Wreak Havoc on Communication.
+Don’t Keep Checking Your Watch – Smart Watches Can Wreak Havoc On Communication

-Don’t Roll Your Eyes.
+Don’t Roll Your Eyes

 Timing Your Torso Turn

 The torso turn is when you turn your torso towards the person you’re talking to.
 It shows that you’re interested in what they have to say and that you’re invested in the conversation.

 The opposite is also true.
 If you turn your torso away from someone while they are talking, you essentially are disconnecting from the conversation.

-Don’t Let Your Lips Get Gucci – Avoiding the Lip Purse.
+Don’t Let Your Lips Get Gucci – Avoiding The Lip Purse

 The lip purse doesn’t have anything to do with fashion; it is when you press your lips tightly together in a disapproving manner.

 This gesture communicates a number of things, depending on the context in which it’s used.
 In general, it expresses distaste, disapproval, or even anger.
 It can also be a sign of frustration or impatience.

 In the workplace, the lip purse can be one of the most potent nonverbal cues.
 If you’re communicating with a colleague and you see them start to lip purse, it’s a red flag.

-Avoid the Brain Churn – Try to Not Overthink Your Body Language or That of Your Co-Workers
+Avoid The Brain Churn – Try To Not Overthink Your Body Language Or That Of Your Co-workers

 .
 And while that may seem like a lot, it makes perfect sense when you think about it.
 Everything from the way we carry ourselves to how we dress sends a message to those around us.